Instructions to Authors

 - Agencies should be separated by a semi-colon (plus ‘and’ before the last funding agency).

 The development of CrossCheck is a service that helps editors to verify the originality of papers.
-CrossCheck is powered by the iThenticate software from iParadigms, known in the academic community as providers of iThenticate.
+CrossCheck is powered by the iThenticate software from iParadigms, known in the academic community as a provider of iThenticate.
 For a searchable list of all journals in the CrossCheck database, please visit: iThenticate

 - Read the Journal’s Guide for Authors and make sure that the manuscript (text, tables and figures) meets Journal requirements.